Nashville, Tennessee: Parks and gardens

-Metro Board of Parks and Recreation owns and manages 10200 acre of land and 99 parks and greenways (comprising more than 3% of the total area of the county).
+Metro Board of Parks and Recreation owns and manages 10200 acre of land and 99 parks and greenways (accounting for more than 3% of the total area of the county).

 Warner Parks, situated on 2684 acre of land, consists of a 5000 sqft learning center, 20 mi of scenic roads, 12 mi of hiking trails, and 10 mi of horse trails.
 It is also the home of the annual Iroquois Steeplechase.

 The United States Army Corps of Engineers maintains parks on Old Hickory Lake and Percy Priest Lake.
 These parks are used for activities such as fishing, water skiing, sailing and boating.
 The Harbor Island Yacht Club makes its headquarters on Old Hickory Lake, and Percy Priest Lake is home to the Vanderbilt Sailing Club and Nashville Shores.

 Other parks in Nashville include Centennial Park, Shelby Park, Cumberland Park, and Radnor Lake State Natural Area.
+Four of Nashville's major parks are located in a forest of rolling hills along the city's western border.
+These are Beaman Park, Bells Bend Park, Warner Parks, and Radnor Lake State Park.
+With urban tree canopy covering 56% of Nashville's total land surface, the city places at the very top in forest cover among major U.S. cities.
+The vast majority of this canopy is in the suburban western hills containing the four parks noted above.
+The density and continuous canopy have earned it the name of Nashville's Highland Rim Forest.
+If omitting towns with smaller populations like Sitka, Alaska, with its huge city park, then Nashville has the largest urban tree canopy of major cities by area.
+In addition, with Nashville's being one of largest U.S. cities in geographic size at 320,000 acres, its 179,000 acres of forested surface may also rank it first in percentage of canopy cover at 56%.

 On August 27, 2013, Nashville mayor Karl Dean revealed plans for two new riverfront parks on the east and west banks of the Cumberland River downtown.
 Construction on the east bank park began in the fall of 2013, and the projected completion date for the west bank park is 2015.
 Among many exciting benefits of this Cumberland River re-development project is the construction of a highly anticipated outdoor amphitheater.
 Located on the west bank, this music venue will be surrounded by a new 12 acre park and will replace the previous thermal plant site.
 It will include room for 6,500 spectators with 2,500 removable seats and additional seating on an overlooking grassy knoll.
 In addition, the 4.5 acre east bank park will include a river landing, providing people access to the river.
 In regard to the parks' benefits for Nashvillian civilians, Mayor Dean remarked that "if done right, the thermal site can be an iconic park that generations of Nashvillians will be proud of and which they can enjoy".